What does INSEAD look for in MiM applicants?

 What are the most common mistakes INSEAD MiM applicants make?

 Another critical error is attempting to conceal or downplay weaknesses.
-Raza advises, “The admissions committee is highly trained to identify potential issues - they notice these things immediately.
+The admissions committee is highly trained to identify potential issues, and they notice these things immediately.
 Nothing can be hidden.
-It is far more effective to acknowledge your weaknesses openly, explain how you’ve addressed them, and demonstrate the growth that has resulted.”
+It is far more effective to acknowledge your weaknesses openly, explain how you've addressed them, and demonstrate the growth that has resulted.

 How should MiM applicants showcase their potential without extensive professional achievements?

 MiM applicants must creatively leverage their academic, extracurricular, and early career experiences to demonstrate their potential.
-Sadaf Raza emphasizes the importance of looking beyond professional achievements to highlight personal qualities: “I am often surprised at how many candidates are not fully aware of their strengths beyond the obvious.
-While professional accomplishments are important, personal strengths can be equally significant in demonstrating leadership and potential.”
+I think it is important to look beyond professional achievements and highlight personal qualities.
+I am often surprised at how many candidates are not fully aware of their strengths beyond the obvious.
+While professional accomplishments matter, personal strengths can be equally significant in demonstrating leadership and potential.

 Successful strategies include: